qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Open the new vector layer's right-click menu.
 #.
 Select :guilabel:`Open attribute table`.
 #.
-Click the :guilabel:`Toggle editing mode` button along the bottom of the
+Click the :guilabel:`Toggle editing mode` button in the top left corner of the
    table, or press :kbd:`Ctrl+E`.
 #.
-Click the :guilabel:`Open field calculator` button along the bottom of the
+Click the :guilabel:`Open field calculator` button in the toolbar along the top
-   table, or press :kbd:`Ctrl+I`.
+   of the table, or press :kbd:`Ctrl+I`.
 #.
-Under the :guilabel:`New field` heading in the dialog that appears, enter the
+In the dialog that appears, make sure that the :guilabel:`Create new field` box is checked, enter the
-   field name ``area``.
-The output field type should be an integer, and the field width should be ``10``.
+   Output field name ``area``.
+The output field type should be a Whole number (integer).
 #.
-In :guilabel:`Field calculator expression`, type:
+In :guilabel:`Expression`, type:

    ::